compiler-explorer/infra/analytics/readme.md

 And then we can run:

-`yarn start --region us-east-1 --bucket storage.godbolt.org --accesstoken ouraccesstoken123`
+`node compilestats.js --region us-east-1 --bucket storage.godbolt.org --accesstoken ouraccesstoken123`